Looking for a therapist?

-My fee is $150.00 per 50 minute session and $200.00 for a 80 min session.
-I currently take Beacon and Tri-West.
-I can provide a superbill for other insurances but it does not mean that your insurance will always pay you back.
+Please inquire about my fees by emailing me.
+I can provide a super-bill for insurances but it does not mean that your insurance will always pay you back.
 The best way to know is to contact your insurance and see what they pay out of network and what your deductible is as well as any the percentage they cover.
 All of this information will help you make an informed choice.
 I do offer sliding scale but slots are not always open.

 Please note that a sliding scale slot is given and kept for those individuals who are wanting to work in therapy and show up for appointments.

-Commitment to Therapy: I take the healing work I create with with those I work with to heart.
-I desire to create spacefor those who want to show up and do the work.
-I invite those who are ready to into the types of therapy I offer.
-My policy of cancelation is 48 hours and if there are several missed without notification it may result in losing your spot as a client.
+Commitment to Therapy: I take the healing work and space we create to heart.
+I desire to create space for those who want to show up and do the work.
+I do not work with treatment resistant clients.
+I invite those into my practice who are ready to into the types of therapy I offer.
+My policy of cancelation is 48 hours for office visits and 36 hours for equine sessions.
+If there are several missed without notification it may result in losing your spot as a client.
 It is important part of the container I hold for those I see.

 Under the law, health care providers need to give clients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.

 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.

 You can ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule a service, or at any time during treatment.